 Changes in flood shoal volume (Figure 9) can be more than 100,000 cubic yards on a seasonal basis.
 Temporary losses of sand volume of more than 50,000 cubic yards from the flood shoal are associated with sand trap dredging, which temporarily limits the supply of sand reaching the shoal.
 The pattern of recovery can be seen after the sand trap excavation in 2007 when the flood shoal recovered and increased its volume by summer of 2008.
 A period of continuing relatively large sand volume loss began in January, 2011 and continuing through 2014 when the sand trap was expanded.
 Initial losses may have been due to loss of sea grass coverage beginning in 2011, which helps to stabilize the flood shoal.
 After expansion of the sand trap in 2014, the flood shoal entered a period of recovery and expansion, which continued through the summer of 2015 as seen in Figure 9.
-Seasonal variations in the ebb shoal volume loss beginning in 000,000 cubic yards through 2018, followed by a sand volume loss beginning in winter 2019 survey is linked to dredging of the Sebastian Inlet Sand Trap as described in this, and previous State of the Inlet Reports.
+Seasonal variations in the ebb shoal volume were on the order of 25,000 to 50,000 cubic yards through 2018, followed by a sand volume losse exceeding 100,000 cubic yards through the summer of 2021.
+The sand volume loss beginning in winter 2019 survey is linked to dredging of the Sebastian Inlet Sand Trap as described in this, and previous State of the Inlet Reports.
 It is likely that the flood shoal volume